 Current statutory Wrexham agreed syllabus for RE/RVE

-(Note that the legal requirements for RE/RVE in schools with a religious character may differ from community schools in Wales.)
+NOTE: The legal requirements for RE/RVE in schools with a religious character may differ from community schools in Wales.
+For further details, see the following links:

 Rights to withdraw from RE/RVE in Wales